 Check Your Gear Carefully

 You are a trained diver, and you know how to check your gear, and you probably do for each dive you take.
-Be just as careful with the blue hole dive.
+Be just as careful with the Great Blue Hole dive.
 I noticed two leaks in my gear before I hopped in the water, and got new gear on in time to avoid any problems.

 I will say this, out of about 15 divers, only one got narced on my trip.
 She was completely fine to complete the rest of the dives and suffered no damage.

-If you are worried about the depth of the blue hole, fret not, Belize has the second largest barrier reef in the world, second to Australia, and offers many other exciting dives.
+If you are worried about the depth of the Great Blue Hole, fret not, Belize has the second largest barrier reef in the world, second to Australia, and offers many other exciting dives.
 If someone in your group is not a diver, the snorkeling is excellent as well.